backupbrew/switchbrew/Applet Manager services.md

 [NS\_Services\#IApplicationManagerInterface](NS%20Services#IApplicationManagerInterface.md##IApplicationManagerInterface "wikilink")
 cmd99.

+This is used by [qlaunch](Qlaunch.md "wikilink").
 On success, official sw will enter an infinite loop with sleep-thread value 86400000000000.

 #### ILockAccessor